Data & Computing Summer Lab

 Have questions about the Summer Lab program?
 Read through our Program FAQs.

 The Data & Computing Summer Lab is an immersive 10-week paid summer research program at the University of Chicago.
-The goal of the research program is to pair students (high school through undergraduate) with a data science mentor in various domains, such as: computer science, data science, social science, climate and energy policy, materials science, biomedical research.
+Through the program, high school and undergraduate students are paired with a data science mentor in various domains, such as: computer science, data science, social science, climate and energy policy, materials science, biomedical research.
 Through this pairing the research assistant will engage with and hone their skills in research methodologies, practices, and teamwork.
 We encourage participation from a broad range of students, and require no prior research experience to apply.

 Benefits of participating in the Data & Computing Summer Lab include an innovative, continuous learning environment, opportunities for collaboration, mentorship, and invaluable, hands-on research experience at one of the top research universities.
 As a research assistant, you will be placed in a research group that matches your unique skills and learning goals.
 You will also participate in cohort orientation, tutorials on various data science tools, and other educational activities to help develop your intellectual skill set.